LiF-x/lifxmod.com/Docs/core_reverse_engineering_reference.md

 **connection → spawn**

-It is better understood as:
+A more accurate practical model is:

-**identity → CharacterInfo → gameplay state load → simulation → inventory/equipment → player activation → online state**
+**identity → character-backed runtime resolution → gameplay-state load → simulation → player activation → stable online state**

-That is the key mental model for future maintenance, debugging, modding, and reconstruction work.
+This document should therefore be read as a reverse-engineered runtime reference based on observable behavior, not as a full reconstruction of the original closed-core source architecture.

+---

+## Footnote

+This document was assembled from reverse-engineering notes, runtime experiments, and edited technical drafting assistance.
+It should be judged by the included evidence and examples, not as official source-level documentation.